Content on this page was generated by AI and has not been manually reviewed.

 Can I run DNS on consumer hardware?

 Yes.
 A Raspberry Pi with Pi-hole + Unbound is a popular option for home use, while more powerful hardware is recommended for business-grade reliability.
-Why Do I Keep Getting Server Connection Lost In Tarkov: Fixes, Troubleshooting, and Latency Tips
+Join your friends discord server in 3 simple steps quick guide to joining, invites, and setup 2026

 What happens if my DNS goes down?